omahs/t3rn/docs/main/docs/about_t3rn/what-is-t3rn.md

 </p>

-## Interoperability
+# Interoperability - How does t3rn handle multichain transaction?
 When a multichain smart contract is executed, it creates transactions on other blockchains, called [Sideeffects](components/sfx/sfx-overview).

 Side Effects are operations that contain parameters for a transaction on a target blockchain.
 The requester of a side effect specifies the fee he wants to pay for the execution and submits it to the Circuit.

-They are stored on Circuit and can then be picked up and executed by an Executor.
+They are stored on Circuit and can then be picked up and executed by an [Executor](/components/executor-overview).
 These Sideeffects can be combined with others to execute a sequence of multichain transactions.
 This enables composition of multichain transactions.

 In most cases, each individual transaction must be successful in order to retain the logic of the composite transaction.